 If we want to prevent gender inequality in a company, it is necessary to review how each link in the chain works.
 The best way to do this is to collect data and talk to the staff.
-Using this methodology, a study carried out by researchers Elena Doldor, Madeleine Wyatt and Jo Silvester, published in the journal ScienceDirect, shows that the feedback managers give to their teams varies based on gender.
+Using this methodology, a study carried out by researchers Elena Doldor, Madeleine Wyatt, and Jo Silvester, published in the journal ScienceDirect, shows that the feedback managers give to their teams varies based on gender.

 Why is the feedback that women get discriminatory?

-The results of this study, obtained after analysing more than 1,000 comments given to male and female staff in meetings with their superiors, show that even when there is no discriminatory intent, companies offer their female employees less useful and actionable comments about their work than they give to their male staff, thus directly or indirectly shifting the emphasis in their career path away from leadership positions.
+The results of this study, obtained after analyzing more than 1,000 comments given to male and female staff in meetings with their superiors, show that even when there is no discriminatory intent, companies offer their female employees less useful and actionable comments about their work than they give to their male staff, thus directly or indirectly shifting the emphasis in their career path away from leadership positions.

 Feedback that does not help professional development

 Adriasola acknowledges that those in positions of responsibility “do not usually offer women constructive feedback, oriented to strengthening and improving performance”.
-Women are encouraged to focus on operational tasks, to work as a team and to be responsible for keeping team spirits up.
+Women are encouraged to focus on operational tasks, to work as a team, and to be responsible for keeping team spirits up.
 A striking example relates to confidence.
 If a lack of self-confidence comes to light in a meeting, it is likely that the manager will see it as simply a female trait rather than something that can be changed or improved.

-On the other hand, men receive feedback focused on strategic thinking, developing an overall vision, establishing alliances with those holding power within the company and claiming their own space to become indispensable.
+On the other hand, men receive feedback focused on strategic thinking, developing an overall vision, establishing alliances with those holding power within the company, and claiming their own space to become indispensable.
 Furthermore, in contrast to what happens with women, men are constantly encouraged to be more self-assured: for them there is always room to improve.

-Another study carried out by Kieran Snyder, a linguist and chief executive of the Textio app, in which she gathered testimonies from 248 employees (141 from men and 107 from women), showed that women receive more negative comments and that those comments refer to their personality––90% of women had received some type of criticism, compared to 59% of men.
-Only female staff had been given such comments as, “Your colleagues feel that you don’t give them space” or “Sometimes it is necessary to take a step back.”
+Another study carried out by Kieran Snyder, a linguist, and chief executive of the Textio app, in which she gathered testimonies from 248 employees (141 from men and 107 from women), showed that women receive more negative comments and that those comments refer to their personality––90% of women had received some type of criticism, compared to 59% of men.
+Only female staff had been given such comments as “Your colleagues feel that you don’t give them space” or “Sometimes it is necessary to take a step back.”

 In an article in Fortune magazine discussing the study, Snyder offers an anecdote.
 An engineering manager was preparing his team’s evaluations and there were two people he wanted to promote.
-Of the woman, although he mentioned that she had “a lot of talent”, he also criticised her for being “too impetuous”.
+Of the woman, although he mentioned that she had “a lot of talent”, he also criticized her for being “too impetuous”.
 Why was being passionate and not shy seen as a flaw?
 The male employee was also smart and talented, but it was hard not to notice that the main comment about him was less negative: “He needs to learn to be a little more patient, but who doesn’t?”

 For Adriasola, these differences when giving feedback are produced by “gender-biased communication, which transmits a stereotypical and unconscious vision of the roles expected of women and men”.
-She also said stereotyping continues to colour the general view of women in leadership positions: “If they are assertive but helpful, they are too soft to lead.
+She also said stereotyping continues to color the general view of women in leadership positions: “If they are assertive but helpful, they are too soft to lead.
 If they are firm and direct, they are cold and not very empathetic,” she said.

-Stereotyping continues to colour the general view of women in leadership positions: “If they are assertive and helpful, they are too soft to lead.
+Stereotyping continues to color the general view of women in leadership positions: “If they are assertive and helpful, they are too soft to lead.
 If they are firm and direct, they are cold and not very empathetic.”

 It’s not just the message: sexism in tone and gestures